Skip to main content

 CREATE DNODE {dnode_endpoint | dnode_host_name PORT port_val}

-Here, dnode_endpoint is in the format of hostname:port, and you can also specify the hostname and port separately.
+Where dnode_endpoint is in the format hostname:port.
+You can also specify hostname and port separately.

-In practice, it is recommended to create the dnode first and then start the corresponding dnode process so that it can immediately join the cluster based on the firstEP in its configuration file.
-Each dnode is assigned an ID after successfully joining.
+In practice, it is recommended to first create a dnode and then start the corresponding dnode process, so that the dnode can immediately join the cluster according to the firstEP in its configuration file.
+Each dnode is assigned an ID upon successful joining.

 View Data Nodes